enix/helm-charts/charts/cnpg-cluster/README.md

 | resources | object | `{}` | CPU/Memory resource requests/limits |
 | scheduledBackups | object | `{}` | ScheduledBackup resources to create for this Cluster resource See: https://cloudnative-pg.io/documentation/1.17/api_reference/#ScheduledBackupSpec |
 | tolerations | list | `[]` | Postgres instances labels for tolerations pod assignment |

+## Upgrading

+### To 2.0.0

+This major bump changes the following backup settings:
+* fix a discrepancy between doc and template, the parameter `secretName` previously a root value is now under `backup`: `backup.secretName`.
+* remove `backup.createSecret` parameter, secret is created by default unless `backup.secretName` is provided.

 ## License